wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 *   (1) In this Act, _relationship of short duration_ means,---

-    *   (a) in relation to a marriage, a marriage in which the husband and wife have lived together as husband and wife---
+    *   (a) in relation to a marriage or civil union, a marriage or civil union in which the spouses or partners have lived together in the marriage or civil union---

         *   (i) for a period of less than 3 years; or

-        *   (ii) for a period of 3 years or longer, if the court, having regard to all the circumstances of the marriage, considers it just to treat the marriage as a relationship of short duration:

-    *   (ab) in relation to a civil union, a civil union in which the civil union partners have lived together as civil union partners---

-        *   (i) for a period of less than 3 years; or

-        *   (ii) for a period of 3 years or longer, if the court, having regard to all the circumstances of the civil union, considers it just to treat the civil union as a relationship of short duration:
+        *   (ii) for a period of 3 years or longer, if the court, having regard to all the circumstances of the marriage or civil union, considers it just to treat the marriage or civil union as a relationship of short duration:

+    *   (ab) \[Repealed\]

     *   (b) in relation to a de facto relationship, a de facto relationship in which the de facto partners have lived together as de facto partners---